• Menu

 Instructions

-• Then add the poppyseeds and mix well.
+• Add the poppyseeds and mix well.

-• Pour your soap into the mold.
+• Pour your soap into the mould.

-• I let my soap sit for around 12 hours, allowing it to harden up before popping it out of the mold.
+• I let my soap sit for around 6 hours, allowing it to harden up before popping it out of the mould.
+With a silicon mould, the soap should pop out easily, once set.

 Notes